OpenFn/Miracle-Feet/README.md

 4. Paste it on content-input.jsonhttps://github.com/OpenFn/Miracle-Feet/blob/master/mappings/content-input.json
 5. Execute `node mapping/converter.js`
 6. Copy the resulting content from content-output-minified.js https://github.com/OpenFn/Miracle-Feet/blob/master/mappings/content-output-minified.js
-7. Paste it in the job in place of mapping variable at line 3
+7. Paste it in the job in place of mapping variable at line 3.
+If there is code formatting enabled, it might expand the contents.
+In that case, undo that last change to make sure content is on one line.

 **To add/remove alerts or reminders, update CommCare field names, change opt-in/opt-out conditions, add new CommCare forms that trigger SMS-s, or any other change, contact support@openfn.org.**